 Test everything: Don’t try out equipment for the first time on the assessment.

 Take spares: A head torch and compass are arguably the most important items you will need for the assessment so take a spare of each.
-You are also expected to pack as you would a leader meaning you will need to take spare warm clothing and food (on top of your own supplies).
-At my centre we were able to hire ropes and group shelters but check this out beforehand if you don’t already have your own.
+You are also expected to pack as you would a leader.
+This means you will need to take spare warm clothing and food (on top of your own supplies).
+At my centre, we were able to hire ropes and group shelters.
+Check this out beforehand if you don’t already have your own.

 Don’t stress over Quality Mountain Days (QMD): Everyone has a different opinion as to what constituted as a QMD.
-I kept being told; this does’t count and that doesn’t count.
+I kept being told; this doesn’t count and that doesn’t count.
 I also kept hearing ‘you need at least 80 QMDs to pass the assessment’.
 Ignore it all!!
 The awarding body set out what a QMD is and, as long as you are confident that it ticks the guidelines, then it counts.
 As for needing more days – if that was the case then the minimum days would be set higher!
-In an ideal world you would have more experience but maybe, like me, you live far away from mountains or don’t have the time or money to do more than the required amount.
-I had 42 QMD’s and I passed (I should also say that there was a guy in my group with over 150 QMD’s who outright failed).
+In an ideal world, you would have more experience but maybe, like me, you live far away from the mountains or don’t have the time or money to do more than the required amount.
+I had 42 QMD’s and I passed.
+I should also say that there was a guy in my group with over 150 QMD’s who outright failed!
 QMDs are not a reflection of your skills so don’t stress over them and don’t compare your log to others.

 Know the syllabus: Buy the official Hill Walking guide book.
+Right now!!!
+You are going to need this.
 Read it back to front so you are familiar with all that you are expected to know.
-Although a lot of it didn’t come up in the assessment, being able to give confident, text book answers when I was questioned made me look like a pro.
+Although a lot of it didn’t come up in the assessment, being able to give confident, textbook answers when I was questioned made me look like a pro.

 Really listen in the reviews: At the end of each day, I had a review with the assessor to discuss how it went and to talk about strengths and weaknesses.
 Possibly the most important information you will get from the week!
-Think about what they say you need to improve on and put a strategy in place so that you don’t make the same mistakes again the next day.
+Think about what they say you need to improve on.
+Put a strategy in place so that you don’t make the same mistakes again the next day.
 They are looking for improvements.

 Don’t be shy about repeating yourself: I had a complete show off in my group who reeled off a ton of information on flora and fauna, not letting anyone else get a word in edgeways.
 Although I was repeating some of what had already been pointed out, when it was my turn to lead, I still showed off the knowledge I had.
 When you are leading, it is your time to shine!

 Strategy is key: When you are leading a section for navigation, have a strategy.
-Know what features you will follow, how long it will take, have tick of features and CRUCIALLY a catch feature (to know you have gone too far).
+Know what features you will follow and how long it will take.
+Have tick off features and CRUCIALLY a catch feature (to know you have gone too far).
 Have all this knowledge in your head before setting off.
-Doing this will decrease your chances of going wrong massively and, if you do go too far, you will be able to demonstrate how good you are by noticing it and smoothly correcting yourself.
+Doing this will decrease your chances of going wrong massively.
+If you do go too far, you will be able to demonstrate how good you are by noticing it and smoothly correcting yourself.